p4lang/p4analyzer/docs/dev/architecture.md

 Typically, this will represent the _roots_ of projects that have been opened by the client IDE, but it may also include the _roots_ to library files that should be included in the analysis.
 During initialization, in which the client provides these _root_ paths, the `Workspace`s will be iterated over in order to _prime_ the `Analyzer` with the initial set of source file texts (a process known as indexing).
-If the contents of a file is modified on disk, then either the LSP client will send an appropriate notification describing the change; or, if this is unsupported by LSP clients, a custom File Watching service that runs outside the `AnalyzerHost` will need to do the same.
+If the contents of a file are modified on disk, then either the LSP client will send an appropriate notification describing the change; or, if this is unsupported by LSP clients, a custom File Watching service that runs outside the `AnalyzerHost` will need to do the same.